jayhjman/citibike-tableau/README.md

 - This analysis covers the Citi Bike ridership in Jersey City New Jersey for the time period inclusive January 2019 through December 2020.
 The analysis primarily covers the gender disparity between males and females during the aformentioned time period.
 There are other observations mentioned, not necessarily related to gender specifically.

-Please view the charts, story, and dashboards @ [https://public.tableau.com/profile/jay8029#!/vizhome/Jersey-City-CitiBike-Analysis-2019-2020/JerseyCityCitibikeGenderGapStory](https://public.tableau.com/profile/jay8029#!/vizhome/Jersey-City-CitiBike-Analysis-2019-2020/JerseyCityCitibikeGenderGapStory)
+Please view the charts, story, and dashboards va my public [Tableau Summary](https://public.tableau.com/profile/jay8029#!/vizhome/Jersey-City-CitiBike-Analysis-2019-2020/JerseyCityCitibikeGenderGapStory)

 ## Observations